MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/using-a-custom-capability-to-pair-hsa-with-driver.md

 Finally, right-click the project, select **Store**, then **Create App Packages**.

-**Note**:
-1. UWP apps with custom capabilities require **10.0.10536 SDK** or greater.
-2. There is no support for UWP apps with custom capabilities on mobile platforms.
+**Note**: There is no support for UWP apps with custom capabilities on mobile platforms.

 ## Troubleshooting